aubthemob/flintt/README.md

 # overview
 Flintt was a react native/firebase app to help people develop a healthier lifestyle by connecting them to their friends and family for motivation and support.
-The app was discontinued mid-sprint, so some features in the most recent commit are unfinished.
+I worked on it for roughly 1.5 years but ultimately shut it down.
+I discontinued it mid-sprint, so some features in the most recent commit are unfinished.

 ## features
 - phone and email auth